ThingLabsIo/ThingLabsIo.github.io/pages/Azure/AzureTour002.md

 board.on("ready", function() {
     console.log("Board connected...");
     // The SparkFun Weather Shield for the Particle Photon has two sensors on the I2C bus -
-    // a humidity sensor (HTU21D) which can provide both humidity and temperature, and a
+    // a humidity sensor (HTU21D) which can provide both humidity and temperature, a
-    // barometer (MPL3115A2) which can provide both barometric pressure and humidity.
+    // barometer (MPL3115A2) which can provide barometric pressure, humidity and elevation.
+    // In order to calibrate elivation you need to pass in the current elevation for your
+    // location.
+We have provided a default value (0) for sea level.
     // Controllers for these are wrapped in the convenient `Weather` plugin class: var weather = new Weather({
       variant: "PHOTON",
-      freq: 1000
+      freq: 1000,
+      elevation: 0
     });

     // The weather.on("data", callback) function invokes the anonymous callback function